Jcbnunez/biol4585j-yey2sn/Class_Materials/3.Phylogenies/README.md

 ## Lets construct our tree

 ### Step 1.
 Choose an out-group
-Based on our understanding of the data what organism should be the proper outgroup?
+Based on our understanding of the data what organism should be the proper outgroup? **How can we do this?** Lets explore the functionalities of [**NCBI BLAST**](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

 ### Step 2.
 Run your analysis!
 ```